 As new APIs and therapies emerge, traditional benchmarks often do not exist.

-High-performing procurement teams invest in continuous market and category intelligence, enabling early insight and
+High-performing procurement teams invest in continuous market and category intelligence, enabling early insight and first-mover advantage.

 Why it matters: Early insight enables better decisions and stronger partnerships.